Gift-Ojeabulu/Xente-Fraud-Detection/README.md

 # Xente-Fraud-Detection

-The objective of this competition is to create a machine learning model to detect fraudulent transactions.
+The objective is to create a machine learning model to detect fraudulent transactions.

 Fraud detection is an important application of machine learning in the financial services sector.
 This solution will help Xente provide improved and safer service to its customers.